IanHeywood/plot_utils/README.md

+# Plotting CASA cal tables

+Here are some command line scripts for plotting the tables that result from CASA's gaincal and bandpass tables.

 # plot_gaintab

 Plot time-dependent gain solutions produced by CASA's gaincal task.
 All (or a selection of) antennas are plotted on two panels, either amp and phase, or real and imag.